Mount Batten: Mount Batten Breakwater

 Work on the Mount Batten Breakwater (also referred to as Mount Batten Pier and Cattewater Breakwater) started in 1878 and was completed in 1881 at a total cost of £20,000.
-It is 915 feet (279 metres) in length and the foundations are 20 feet (6 metres) below the low tide mark.
+It is 915 ft long, and its foundations are 20 ft below the low tide mark.
 The breakwater was promoted by the Cattewater Commissioners who were responsible for shipping in the area.
 During the air-station years the breakwater was closed to the public and used, for a period, to store flying boats.
 In 1995 the breakwater was refurbished and re-opened to the public.

 The breakwater is a popular site for local anglers and for those watching ships using the Plymouth Sound.
 Boats in the Fastnet and Americas Cup, can also be viewed.
 In August each year, the breakwater is used for the British Firework Championships.

 Early tourism

 The coastal walk to Jennycliff and local inns, originally built to service those working on the quarries, helped make Mount Batten an increasingly popular destination for Plymothians.
 During one bank holiday in 1906, some 10,000 visitors took the ferry to the area.
 This fledgling tourist industry came to an abrupt end when the area was closed to the public.